Growing a Team

 Leaders should not think of themselves as simply managers, supervisors, etc.; but rather as “team leaders.”
 Thinking of yourself as a manager or supervisor places you in a position of traditional authority based solely on respect for the position, which in turn places you in a position of power.
 By understanding the personal work preferences and motivations of your team members, you as an individual, rather than your position, will earn their real respect and trust.

 This means that the people under you are not simply followers who blindly go where you go, but rather are a dedicated group who are supportive of collaboration in order to achieve a common goal through mutual knowledge and skill sharing.

 A team is a group of people coming together to collaborate.
-This collaboration is to reach a shared goal or task for which they hold themselves mutually accountable.
+The purpose of collaboration is to reach a shared goal or task for which they hold themselves mutually accountable.
 A group of people is not necessarily a team.
-A team is a group of people with a high degree of interdependence geared towards the achievement of a common goal or completion of a task rather than just a group for administrative convenience.
+A team is a group of people with a high degree of interdependence geared towards the achievement of a common goal or completion of a task, rather than just a group for administrative convenience.
 A group, by definition, is a number of individuals having some unifying relationship.

 Team members are deeply committed to each other's personal growth and success.
 That commitment usually transcends the team.
 A team outperforms a group and outperforms all reasonable expectations given to its individual members.
 That is, a team has a synergistic effect—one plus one equals a lot more than two.

 Katzenbach and Smith (1986) define a team as a small number of people with complementary skills who are committed to a common purpose, performance goals, and a common approach that they hold themselves mutually accountable: